 In conclusion, it is safe to say that regeneration is here to stay.
 What is left is your decision to be a part of the regeneration generation.
 Whatever role you would decide to play in the regenerative economy, either as a business or an individual, Handprint is here to enable you.

-We love to share our story and our expertise, so reach out to us if you are looking for podcast invitees!
+We love to share our story and our expertise, so reach out to us if you are looking to interview impact champions!